simp/pupmod-simp-simp_snmpd/REFERENCE.md

 ### `simp_snmpd::config`

-simp_snmpd::config
+Configure the SNMPD service

 ### `simp_snmpd::config::agent`

-simp_snmpd::config::agent

-hiera
+Set up sensible agent defaults

 ### `simp_snmpd::config::firewall`

-simp_snmpd::config::firewall

-It ensures that firewall rules are defined.
-For anything in the listenagent array, it will determine if ports on the firewall need to be opened.
+For anything in the `$listenagent` array, it will determine if ports on the firewall need to be opened.

-It ignores any entries for ipx or pvc at this time.
-IPTABLES calls will have to be set up manually if these transport services are being used.
+* Ignores any entries for `ipx` or `pvc` at this time
+  * Firewall rules will have to be set up manually if these transport services are being used.

 ### `simp_snmpd::config::logging`

-simp_snmpd::config::logging

-It ensures that logging rules are defined.
+Ensures that appropriate logging rules are defined

 ### `simp_snmpd::config::tcpwrappers`